Friday, May 18, 2007

 Musicians and some visual artists, creative types used to dealing with more fluid mediums than the written word were the first to pick the particular genius of these contemporary versions of ancient oral poetry.

-That seems to do the trick: their guard comes down and they get the poem.
 I should add that these Dreamstories, these Audio/Visual poems, are created from the same no mind state as an oral poem, meaning I have no idea what each layer will be.
 The nearest equivalent would be composing a musical fugue.
 It is done entirely by intuition, by feeling my way.

 Basically, the poem is created in layers, or motifs, starting with the visual layer.
 To paraphrase Castenada, each layer is created by beckoning the Muse, with a cooperating Muse first providing the visual layer which in turn is used to beckon the oral/musical layers, and finally, possibly, a written/effects layer.